 A gynecologic oncologist is trained to perform surgical procedures to remove as much cancer as possible, while sparing healthy tissue.
 These procedures often involve nearby organs and may include colon resection, splenectomy and removal of tumors from the diaphragm.

 In addition to learning these specialized surgical techniques, a gynecologic oncologist is trained to provide chemotherapy and comprehensive oncology care to a woman throughout the course of cancer treatment.

 How is gynecologic cancer treatment different at CTCA?

-After reviewing your medical records and health history, and performing a pelvic exam, your oncologist will order the appropriate diagnostic tests to determine the best course of treatment.
+After reviewing your medical records and health history, and performing a pelvic exam, your gynecologic oncologist will order diagnostic tests to determine an appropriate course of treatment.
 These may include imaging scans, as well as blood tests.

 You will meet again with your gynecologic oncologist, generally within two to three days of your first visit, to discuss the test results.
-Your oncologist will share the treatment options that are available to you, as well as the ways in which integrative oncology services can be incorporated into your cancer treatment plan.
+Your gynecologic oncologist will share the treatment options that are available to you, as well as the ways in which supportive care services may be incorporated into your cancer treatment plan.